Chenxinyi-l/XR-final-project/ReadMe.md

 Group member: Xinyi CHEN & Yizhen KE

 **Project introduction:**
 This project is designed and implemented for the science fair, featuring a computer-themed VR exhibition to help the young develop an interest in computers.
 It contains three scenes

-**scene 1: Exhibition Hall**
+**scene 1  Exhibition Hall:**
   Scene 1 is a virtual space for a technology exhibition hall, shaped like a petal.
 You can access two exhibition halls through this space.
 •  Provide an exit button
 •  3D audio: Interactive music and background music.
 •  The timer is located in the upper left corner, with corresponding sound effects.